torbennehmer/hacs-e3dc/README.md

 ### Initate manual battery charging

-The service `manual_charge` will start charging the specified amount of energy into the battery, taking it from the grid if neccessary.
+The action `manual_charge` will start charging the specified amount of energy into the battery, taking it from the grid if neccessary.
 The idea behind this is to take advantage of dynamic electricity providers like Tibber.
 Charge your battery when electricity is cheap even if you have no solar power available, for